theNorstroem/template-furo-app-starter/README.md

 Starter example app

 ## Setup
+### Step 1
+run `npm install` to install the dependencies

+### Step 2
-Before you start the server you have to generate the API specs To do this, run `npm run build:spec` to generate the needed environment files
+Before you start the server you have to generate the API specs.
+To do this, run `npm run build:spec` to generate the needed environment files

-The specs in this demo are pointing to **/api**, so you do not need an api server to see the client.
+The specs in this demo are pointing to static json files in  **/api**, so you do not need an api server to see the client working.

 ## Starting the server
 To start a static server just type `npm run serve` or `polymer serve`.